Do you cook oatmeal in the microwave, quickly poured out of convenient, ready to use packets? Do you think this is a healthy start to the day?

 Preparation also determines how long the oatmeal will fill you up.
 What good is a bowl of oatmeal if you are hungry again and ready for a donut fix by 10am?

 Preparing your oatmeal the traditional way as practiced for centuries by ancestral societies will take a little planning on your part, but you will be greatly rewarded with a much more nourishing, digestible breakfast that will stay with you all the way to lunchtime!

 Traditional peoples knew through observation that grains were very hard to digest and caused health problems over time for those who consumed them without careful preparation.

 Throwing out those boxed breakfast cereals that are at least twice as expensive per serving and toxic to boot and replacing with a simple, nutritious bowl of porridge will also help your food budget considerably with no loss in pleasure or enjoyment particularly on chilly winter mornings!

-2 cups rolled organic oats
+2 cups rolled organic oats (where to find)

 2 cups filtered water